There’s a secret marketing strategy I’ve seen over the years that makes and breaks more businesses than any other.

 After doing this, the sale comes (if it’s right for them) as a natural consequence.

 This will take a mindset shift but is an absolutely vital concept to understand.

-Why not try to sell to them from your ad?
-It’s true that some people reading your ad might be ready to buy immediately, but THE VAST MAJORITY will not be ready to make a purchasing decision on the very day they read your ad – even if they are interested in what you do.
+Stop trying to sell from your ad.
+It’s true that some people reading your advert might be ready to buy immediately.
+But the vast majority of people won’t be ready to make a purchasing decision on the day they read your ad – even if they are interested in what you do.